Classification of mammals according to kind and number of teeth

 The incisors which are the front teeth are used for biting and cutting the food, The canines are used for stabbing and holding, Lining the jaw are the premolars and the molars.

-The rodents have one pair of the incisors in each jaw such as the rat, the jerboa, and the squirrel, The lagomorphs have two pairs of the incisors in the upper jaw, and one pair in the lower jaw such as the rabbit.
+The rodents have one pair of incisors in each jaw such as the rat, the jerboa, and the squirrel, The lagomorphs have two pairs of incisors in the upper jaw, and one pair in the lower jaw such as the rabbit.